 While a rock song may seem like a good background score for cardio, oddly enough, it can affect a person’s speed because of the frequent changes in tempo, according to one site.

 The same team that studied the effect of Eminem’s songs on workouts also found that more effort was required to exercise while listening to reggae, leading to fatigue.
-Bob Marley’s No Woman No Cry, Three Little Birds and One Love might soothe the soul, but tended to wreck havoc on Hooper’s workouts.
+Hooper’s workouts had a negative impact on Bob Marley’s No Woman No Cry, Three Little Birds, and One Love, which may have soothed the soul but had a negative impact on Hooper’s workouts.
 Aerosmith’s I Don’t Want To Miss A Thing made this list as well.
+By Katakee Gondane